 Information on Major Custodians for Professional Money Managers

-Now the obsolete data:
+Now more obsolete data:

 Schwab Institutional has about 5,500 RIA firms and ~25% market share, and custody about $542B.
 They support Advent and IAS.
 Access to this is mostly free, but they charge for using their PortfolioCenter 5.0 software.
 In a Feb '10 survey, Schwab got the most votes from RIAs for "Best Overall Custodian" with 35% of the votes (market share: 26%.
-TradePMR was probably still too small to have been included in the study).

 TD Ameritrade has around 4,500 RIA firms (after the Fiserv acquisition) and ~3% market share.
 They support ACT, Junxture-im and Outlook.
-It's free, except for iRebel that starts at $50,000 per year.
+It's free, except for iRebel that starts at $50,000 a year.
 An important note is that TD Ameritrade only sends out monthly statements.
 This means they don't supply quarterly nor annual reports, so it's weak on determining how your account has done over various time frames.
 In a Feb '10 survey, TD got fourth place in votes from RIAs for "Best Overall Custodian" with 7% of the votes (market share: 7%).

 Pershing Advisor Solutions has about 480 RIA firms, and custody about $70B, around 80% market share as a clearing firm, and supports Advent.
 Most everything is free.
 In a Feb '10 survey, Pershing got fifth place in votes from RIAs for "Best Overall Custodian" with 8% of the votes (market share: 13%).